pa1vasanth/Cuisine_Predictor/README.md

 This method is used to test filtered words functionality.It asserts true when len of filtered!=0

 test_vectorize:
 This method is used to test vectorize functionality.
 It asserts true when len of vector!=0.
+I'm slicing the data because it takes more time.

 test-knnclassifier:
 This method is used to test knnclassifier functionality.
 It asserts true when the function is calling.
+I'm slicing the data because it takes more time.

 test_knnPredictor:
 This method is used to test knnPredictor functionality.
-It asserts True when w!=0
+It asserts True when w!=0.
+I'm slicing the data because it takes more time.

 test_Display:
 This method is used to test Display functionality.
 It asserts True when the returned value to zero.
+I'm slicing the data because it takes more time.

 Assumptions:
 In the KnnClassifier, I'm using the default neighbors (n=5).